pypa/pip/docs/html/ux-research-design/2020-research-outputs/pip-force-reinstall.md

 Amongst respondents who said they find `--force-resinstall` useful or very useful:

 - 38.46% (20/52) of respondents thought that pip should install the same version of requests - i.e. that `--force-reinstall` should *not* implicitly upgrade
-- 50% (26/52) of respondents thought that pip should upgrade requests to the lastest version - i.e that `--force-reinstall` *should* implicitly upgrade
+- 50% (26/52) of respondents thought that pip should upgrade requests to the latest version - i.e that `--force-reinstall` *should* implicitly upgrade

 ## Recommendations